harmin-parra/pytest-report-extras/docs/user_guide.rst

       mime: Mime = None,                            # The attachment mime type.
       escape_html: bool = False                     # Whether to escape HTML characters in the comment.
   )

-  # Type of 'body'' parameter:
+  # Type of body parameter:
-  #    str: for XML, JSON, YAML or text/plain attachments
+  #    str: - for XML, JSON, YAML, CSV or TXT attachments
-  #         or for image attachments if it is a base64 string
+  #         - for image attachments if it is a base64 string
   #    bytes: for image attachments
   #    Dict: for JSON attachments
-  #    List[str]: for list of URIs attachments
+  #    List[str]: for list-uri attachments

 To add a link to the report:

 .. code-block:: python